vincentvankrunkelsven/courses-intro-to-sql/chapter1.md

 --- type:PlainMultipleChoiceExercise lang:sql xp:50 key:a1f556e63f
 ## Beginning your SQL journey

 Now that you're familiar with the interface, let's get straight into it.

 SQL, which stands for *Structured Query Language*, is a language for interacting with data stored in something called a *relational database*.

 You can think of a relational database as a collection of tables.
 A table is just a set of rows and columns, like a spreadsheet, which represents exactly one type of entity.
-For example, a table might represent employees in a company, or purchases made.
+For example, a table might represent employees in a company or purchases made, but not both.

-Each row, or *record*, of a table contains information about a single entity -- E.g., in a table representing employees, each row represents a single person.
-Each column, or *field*, contains a single attribute for all rows in the table -- E.g., in a table representing employees, we might have a column for an employee's first and last name.
+Each row, or *record*, of a table contains information about a single entity.
+For example, in a table representing employees, each row represents a single person.
+Each column, or *field*, of a table contains a single attribute for all rows in the table.
+For example, in a table representing employees, we might have a column containing first and last names for all employees.

-The employees table might look something like this:
+The table of employees might look something like this:

 | id | name | age | nationality |
 |----|----|----|----|